open-telemetry/opentelemetry-specification/issue-management.md

     within 1 business day, whichever is earlier.
   - Reviewer: please review and provide feedback ASAP or within 1 business day, whichever is earlier.
-  - Collaborator: please provide update and/or responses to review comments ASAP or within 1 business day, whichever is sooner.
+  - Collaborator: please provide an update and/or responses to review comments ASAP or within 1 business day, whichever is sooner.
 Merge should happen as soon as review criteria are met.
 - For non-`URGENT` issues